NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_4.rst.txt

 Example 4 Jupyter notebook illustrates how to run the pyrecodes simulation and plot the post-disaster supply/demand/consumption dynamics and the components' recovery gantt chart, as well as animate the building recovery process.

+..
 Run the example online using `Google Colab <https://colab.research.google.com/github/NikolaBlagojevic/pyrecodes/blob/main/Example4_NorthEast_SF_Interfaces_Colab.ipynb>`_.

-Alternatively, the example can be run locally by downloading the `Example 4 Jupyter notebook <https://github.com/NikolaBlagojevic/pyrecodes/blob/main/Example4_NorthEast_SF_Interfaces.ipynb>`_ and the required files from the `Example 4 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%204>`_.
+The example can be run locally by downloading the `Example 4 Jupyter notebook <https://github.com/NikolaBlagojevic/pyrecodes/blob/main/Example4_NorthEast_SF_Interfaces.ipynb>`_ and the required files from the `Example 4 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%204>`_.

 Component library
 -----------------